Star Clippers Review: Sailing the Caribbean on the Star Flyer

 Actress Maria Teresa Ruta “ties the knot” with her husband on the Star Flyer

-Some 60% of guests are repeaters.
+About 60% of guests are repeaters.
+That says a lot.

 So, will you like a Star Clippers cruise?
+Yes.

+These cruises aren’t suited for anyone with limited mobility, however.
 There are no elevators, and agility is needed to climb stairs and clamber in and out of Zodiacs and small tenders.

 This was our fourth Star Clippers cruise – and we can’t wait for our next!